The Silver Linings Playbook

 Contracted to design Simmons’ upcoming exhibit at AAMP, Smalls found himself impressed by Simmons – the feeling was mutual, and in 2018 (the same year Smalls opened his Upper Darby Art Gallery) he became the acting director of Rush.
 Within a year of taking over Rush, he was offered a job at the prestigious Williams College Museum of Art as the Director of Exhibition and Collections Management.
 The collection at WCMA in Williamstown, Massachusetts is worth hundreds of millions of dollars.

-The economic dissonance between the tony village of Williamstown and the Logan neighborhood in North Philly couldn’t be greater, but Smalls has always been good at accepting challenges and navigating change.
+The economic dissonance between the tiny village of Williamstown and the Logan neighborhood in North Philly couldn’t be greater, but Smalls has always been good at accepting challenges and navigating change.

 In both settings, rich and poor, his mission is to interrupt the systemic inequities in the world of art.
 And like the Simmons brothers, 25 years later he wants to strengthen the bridge between Black culture and high art.
 Because regardless of his fine arts education, there remains the Noah Smalls from North Philly who celebrates and champions the b-boys and girls and the power of Hip Hop culture elevated by the Simmons brothers.